 Yellow Fever in Africa

 Luckily, a vaccination is available which can protect you from the disease.
-The vaccination requires a single shot, is widely available, and lasts for 10 years.
+The vaccination requires a single shot, is widely available, and lasts for life.
+The vaccine is very effective.
 For more information and a map of regions where a yellow fever vaccination is recommended and required, consult the CDC website here.

 Yellow Fever Vaccine Requirements in Africa